Ashish-simpleCoder/classic-react-hooks/CONTRIBUTING.md

 -  Use `pnpm format` to format files according to the project guidelines.

+---
 ## 📄 Documenation Guidelines

--  To contribute in the documentation, go to apps/doc directory
+To contribute in the documentation, go to `apps/doc` directory

+### Steps to contribute

 1. Run `pnpm install` to install all of the dependencies